Skip to main content

 Choose copywriters who can work inside your existing stage gates and explain test logic clearly.
 Ask what single variable they would test first, which metric decides the winner, and what baseline evidence they need from you.
 Strong candidates usually ask for your funnel map, baseline metrics, and each asset's primary action before showing samples.

 Roll changes out narrowly and keep the same action metric.
-Compare edited copy against the control version, then decide in advance: pass if the metric improves beyond your verified threshold, fail if it stays flat or only shifts drop-off to the next step, and hold if reporting still shows insufficient data like "--" or your threshold is not yet confirmed.
+Compare edited copy against the control version, then decide only when the review threshold is verified against current intake data, stage records, and review criteria.
+Keep the decision pending if reporting still shows insufficient data like "--" or the threshold is not yet confirmed.

 Related reading: How to Build a Sales Pipeline for Your Freelance Business.